Riccardo-Foschi/Grasshopper-Origami-Simulator-Kangaroo-/README.md

 <p>
 The main contributor to this tool is <strong>Riccardo Foschi</strong>, who began this research as a personal project in 2017 during his PhD.
 Several other researchers have contributed to its development—directly or indirectly—within the context of the <a href="https://structuralorigami.com/">Structural Origami Gatherings</a>.

-</p> Special thanks to Rupert Maleczek, whose precious advice helped resolve several issues, gave ideas for new features, and actively contributed toimprove many aspects of the algorithm.
+</p> Special thanks to Rupert Maleczek, whose precious advice helped resolve several issues, gave ideas for new features, and actively contributed to improving many aspects of the algorithm.
+And many thanks to Duks Koschitz, who contributed to beta-testing also with the help of his students at the d.r.a.
+Lab at Pratt, Brooklyn, NY.